jpg63/SdcardHAL/README.md

-# SdcardHAL
+# SDCARDHAL Library

-Library HAL for sdcard
+SDCARDHAL is an arduino abstraction library for SDCARD management

+##	VERSION 1.0.0